-About 100 years ago, Onisaburo Deguchi, a Japanese Shinto master gave an interesting answer to these questions.
+However, about 100 years ago, a Japanese psychic gave an interesting answer to these questions.

 According to Onisaburo, the universe can be loosely divided into two kinds of worlds, that is, the real world and the spirit world.

-The real world has physical properties, whereas the spirit world has spiritual properties.
+The real world is physical and the spirit world is spiritual.

-However, the relation between the real world and the spirit world is not parallel, but the two worlds have a specific relation.
+However, according to Onisaburo, the relation between the real world and the spirit world is not parallel and they are mutually dependent.

-In his writings, "The Story of the Spirit World", Onisaburo explained the relationship between the real world and the spirit world as follows:
+In his writing, “The Story of the Spirit World“, Onisaburo explained the relationship between the real world and the spirit world as follows.